DSchau/css-in-js-training/content/modules/02-real-world-usage/01-basic-set-up.md

 woo hoo!
 We've now imported the API of styled-components and we can begin using it to implement modern CSS in JS techniques.
 Yes.
 It really is _that_ easy!

+### Standalone lessons

+As you follow along with the units, I've set up a collection of exercises that that can be completed to enforce the content presented within this course content.
+Check them out [here][lessons]

 ---

 #### Updating tooling